emersonmykingoliveira/QuizApp/README.md

 # QuizApp
-Quiz App using ASP.NET Core and EntityFramework for back-end.
+Quiz App using ASP.NET 5 and EntityFramework for back-end.
 Front-end with ReactJS.
 Database PostgreSQL.

 #Functionalities
 - User registration/login